 Sound is interrupted or noise occurs

-During playback from the Internet radio or USB memory device, sound is occasionally interrupted.
+During playback from the Internet radio or USB flash drive, sound is occasionally interrupted.

-When the transfer speed of the USB memory device is slow, sound may occasionally be interrupted.
+When the transfer speed of the USB flash drive is slow, sound may occasionally be interrupted.

 The network communication speed is slow or the radio station is busy.

 When making a call on mobile phone, noise occurs in audio output on this unit.

 When making a call, keep a distance of 20 cm or longer between mobile phone and this unit.

 Sound cuts out when using Wi-Fi connection.